June 5, 2021 at 2:29 pm #12984

 This is very profound Ashish.
 Thank you.
 I can see the causal powers that ideas have and you’re right that my idea of a computer is only a pale approximation (even if that) of what Turing’s idea of a computer was.
 Do you talk more about this somewhere?

 June 6, 2021 at 7:31 am #12989

-I talk about it everywhere, but are you reading?
+I talk about it everywhere.
 The “power of ideas” is a basic principle of manifestation from the unmanifest.
 It is present in every book, and often on every page.
-And every single book talks about manifestation from ideas, and you are still asking about the usefulness of ideas.
-So either you are not reading, or you don’t want to accept what you are reading and you want to understand everything in terms of physical and bodily thinking, where ideas are inert and the body is the energy or power to do things.
-The medicine is there, but do you want to take the medicine?June 6, 2021 at 9:27 am #12990
+And every single book talks about manifestation from ideas.
+We have to read these things more carefully to understand.
+The medicine is there but we have to accept it.June 6, 2021 at 9:27 am #12990

 I am reading but it is true that I am stuck in the bodily thinking.
 I understand I need to be a better reader.
 For eg., I realized that this doubt is related to the essence/existence distinction and form/substance distinction that dualists make.
 You have shown the problems with that position and how Sankhya avoids that problem in many places including here but somehow I just fall into thinking the same way again.

 I read the first 3 chapters of Mystic Universe, where you cover the ideas of sankhya but I wanted to understand it more in depth so I picked up Sankhya and Science.

 About taking the medicine, what is the way though?
 Is it just repetition of reading?
 Or are there ways to make it more effective?June 6, 2021 at 11:08 am #12991